openframeworks/ofSite/_documentation/gl/ofTexture_functions.markdown

 \sa ofDisableArbTex()

-warning:GL_TEXTURE_RECTANGLE is not available in OpenGL ES.
+Warning: GL_TEXTURE_RECTANGLE is not available in OpenGL ES.

-warning:GL_TEXTURE_RECTANGLE does not support mipmaps.
+Warning: GL_TEXTURE_RECTANGLE does not support mipmaps.